 It has been a wonderful journey so far with this program, and I look forward to it continuing in the future.
 Please consider applying to the Actuaries Without Borders Global Mentorship Program.
-You can find both the mentor and mentee online applications at this link.
+You can find both the mentor and mentee applications online.

-Michael Mendel, FCAS, MAAA, is the program manager for the Actuaries Without Borders Global Mentorship Program and a pricing actuary for Zurich North America based in Chicago.
-Please feel free to reach out at mendel.actuarial@gmail.com with any questions.
+Michael Mendel, FCAS, MAAA, is the program manager for the Actuaries Without Borders Global Mentorship Program and a pricing actuary for Zurich North America.
+He can be reached at mendel.actuarial@gmail.com.